 Trees For Basic Needs is an informative website about the gifts of trees which sustain and enrich human life.
-This website is also home to a tree nursery and is connected with broader webs, emerging from a temperate-climate context.
-This is not intended to be a blog or information repository; this website is intended to inspire and celebrate trees for basic needs.
+This website is also home to agroforestry services including a tree nursery and is connected with broader webs, emerging from a temperate-climate context.
+This website is not intended to be a blog or information repository, it is a professional portfolio and an arboreal adoration.
+This website is intended to inspire, enable, and celebrate trees for basic needs.

 The Gifts of Trees